 Esplanade

-Kate is a third-year teacher at Charlestown Nursery School.
+Kate is a fifth year teacher at Charlestown Nursery School.
 A graduate of the University of Vermont, one of the most well-respected lab schools, Kate has refined her practice at the Campus Children’s Center, Radcliffe Child Care, and Reggio Emilia, where she was fortunate to have visited for a study group.
 She is constantly finding joy and inspiration from the Reggio philosophy and is particularly captivated by all the possibilities that present themselves when the child is viewed as a capable and active participant in their learning journey.
 She enjoys forming relationships with the children, the families, and colleagues.
 When not at school, Kate loves being outside whether it’s running, hiking, or relaxing at the beach.

 MARLENE CALIXTO